Laodicea in Syria: Hellenistic period

+In 174 BC, an inscription was placed in the city, which has only survived through a Roman-era copy.
+It records how a family appealed to local authorities for protection when someone wished to place a statue inside their private sanctuary dedicated to the Egyptian gods Isis and Serapis.

+Roman period

 The Roman Pompey the Great conquered the city from the Armenian king Tigranes the Great along with all of Syria in 64 BCE and later Julius Caesar declared the city "free polis".
-During the Severan dynasty, a third century imperial dynasty of Rome from Syrian origins, the emperor Septimius Severus named with the title "Metropolis" the city in 194 AD and allowed the Ius Italicum (exemption from empire taxation) to Laodicea, that was later called a "Roman Colonia".
-Some Roman merchants moved to live in the city under Augustus, but the city was always culturally "greek" influenced.
+Some Roman merchants moved to live in the city under Augustus, but the city was always culturally "Greek" influenced.

 The Romans made a "Pharum" at the port, that was renowned as one of the best of Ancient Levant; then created a Roman road from southern Anatolia toward Berytus and Damascus, that greatly improved the commerce through the port of Laodicea.

 The city enjoyed a huge economic prosperity thanks to the wine produced in the hills around the port and exported to all the empire.
 The city was famous because of the textile products.
+Herod, king of Judaea, constructed an aqueduct for the city.
 Laodicea minted coins from an early Roman date, but the most famous are from Severian times.

+A sizable Jewish population lived in Laodicea during the first century AD.
+During the First Jewish–Roman War (66–73 AD), Legio VI Ferrata was stationed in the city, which served as its winter quarters, before being joined to a larger army assembled to quell the rebellion in neighboring Judaea.

-A sizable Jewish population lived in Laodicea during the first century.
-Under Septimius Severus the city was fortified and was made for a few years the capital of Roman Syria: in this period Laodicea grew to be a city of nearly 40000 inhabitants and had even an hippodrome.
+In 194 AD, during the reign of Severan dynasty, a third century imperial dynasty of Rome, the emperor Septimius Severus gave the title "Metropolis" to the city, and allowed the Ius Italicum (exemption from empire taxation) to Laodicea, that was later called a "Roman Colonia".
+Under Septimius Severus the city was fortified and was made for a few years the capital of Roman Syria: in this period Laodicea grew to be a city of nearly 40,000 inhabitants and had even an hippodrome.

+Byzantine period

 Christianity was the main religion in the city after Constantine I and there were many bishops of Laodicea who participated in ecumenical councils, mainly during Byzantine times.
 The heretic Apollinarius was bishop of Laodicea in the 4th century, when the city was fully Christian but with a few remaining Jews.

 An earthquake damaged the city in 494 AD and successively Justinian I made Laodicea the capital of the Byzantine province of "Theodorias" in the early sixth century.
 Laodicea remained its capital for more than a century until the Arab conquest.

+Later history

 Bishops of Laodicea

 Saint Paul visited Laodicea and converted the first Christians in the city.
 Slowly the bishops of Laodicea grew in importance but were always under the Patriarch of Antioch.
 The most important bishops were: